IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2024-07-13

+* Knowledge Base: A single document can be uploaded separately.

 ## 2024-07-12

 * Knowledge Base Q&A: Ask a question about Siyuan Document, and include a citation of the source in the answer.